JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 ## Achievements no longer Earnable

+- These Achievements are earnable between v0.1.0 to v0.3.2

 | Title | Custom Github Achievements | reason for can't earnable  | Achievement Status |
 |:--------:|:-------------:|:----------:|:----------:|